 - Key features: Bushy clusters of foxtail-like leaves

-The foxtail asparagus fern grows in clusters of bushy leaves that resemble the tail of a fox.
-These may be the most common asparagus fern you will find in North America, and they may also be the most hearty.
+The foxtail asparagus fern grows in clusters of bushy leaves resembling a fox’s tail.
+These may be the most common asparagus ferns you will find in North America, and they may also be the heartiest.

-Their charming arches of foliage are made up of pointy, needle like leaves that create a soft and delicate appearance.
-When the Foxtail blooms it will produce small white flowers and then reddish berries.
+Their charming arches of foliage are made up of pointy, needle-like leaves that create a soft and delicate appearance.
+When the foxtail blooms, it will produce small white flowers and reddish berries.

 The foxtail fern will grow on average to 2 feet in height and 4 feet in width.
 These plants will do best in USDA plant zones 9 through 11.

-When grown outdoors, these plants will serve as a rapidly growing ground cover.
+These plants will serve as a rapidly growing ground cover when grown outdoors.
 They like the morning sun best and should be hidden from the afternoon sunlight.

 3. Plumosa (Asparagus setaceus)